-- 1. The investment portfolio is comprised mainly of fixed securities with the highest ratings. - 2.
-The Bank does not have a trading portfolio given that the mandate of the Treasury is to manage the liquidity of the Bank and not to generate short-term profits. - 3.
-The BOD, the Risk Committee of the Board, and ALCO set the limits of the investment portfolio (duration, rating, individual exposure, and type of assets among others). - 4.
-The Bank has established maximum limits for losses by market risk in its investment portfolio and on the Bank's balance sheet that may be caused by movements in interest rates, credit risk, and fluctuations in the values of investments in the stock market. - 5.
-The Bank uses a model to calculate the impact on the economic value of the investment portfolio where it estimates the impact of increases or reductions in interest rates and credit spreads to meet their potential vulnerability; all this, coupled with an analysis of the economic environment and specifically rates, helps us to estimate possible losses of the Bank's investment portfolio. - 6.
-The BOD and ALCO establish investment limits with a conservative profile in terms of duration and credit risk.
-The investment portfolio is mainly focused on fixed income securities with the highest quality.
+- 1. The BOD, the Risk Committee of the Board, and ALCO set the limits of the investment portfolio (duration, rating, individual exposure, and type of assets among others). - 2.
+The Bank has established maximum limits for losses by market risk in its investment portfolio and on the Bank's balance sheet that may be caused by movements in interest rates, credit risk, and fluctuations in the values of investments in the stock market. - 3.
+The Bank uses a model to calculate the impact on the economic value of the investment portfolio where it estimates the impact of increases or reductions in interest rates and credit spreads to meet their potential vulnerability; all this, coupled with an analysis of the economic environment and specifically rates, helps us to estimate possible losses of the Bank's investment portfolio. - 4.
+The BOD and ALCO establish investment limits with a conservative profile in terms of duration and credit risk. - 5.
+The treasury and Risk Department monitors the investment policies and limits. - 6.
+The treasury and the ALCO monitor maximum limits for losses on its investment portfolio. - 7.
+The treasury and the ALCO monitor the duration of the investment portfolio and perform stress scenarios. - 8.
+Gains and losses of the investment portfolios are monitored daily.

-- 7. The treasury reviews and monitors the investment policies and limits. - 8.
-The treasury and the ALCO monitor maximum limits for losses on its investment portfolio. - 9.
-The treasury and the ALCO monitor the duration of the investment portfolio and perform stress scenarios. - 10.
-Gains and losses of the investment portfolios are monitored daily. - 11.
-The treasury is constantly tracking the U.S. and world economy, market rates, country and industry risk, and banks spreads, as well as news of individual issuers to manage the risk of our investment portfolio. - 12.
-Daily tracking of portfolios managed by third parties. - 13.
-Daily monitoring of the valuation of investments - 14.
-Monthly reviews the performance of the investment's portfolio. - 15.
-Quarterly, the Risk Committee of the BOD reviews the main topics covered by the ALCO committee and the compliance with investment limits according to the provisions of the Investment and ALCO Manuals. - 16.
+- 9. The treasury is constantly tracking the U.S. and world economy, market rates, country and industry risk, and banks spreads, as well as news of individual issuers to manage the risk of our investment portfolio. - 10.
+Daily tracking of portfolios managed by third parties. - 11.
+Daily monitoring of the valuation of investments - 12.
+Monthly reviews the performance of the investment's portfolio. - 13.
+Quarterly, the Risk Committee of the BOD reviews the main topics covered by the ALCO committee and the compliance with investment limits according to the provisions of the Investment and ALCO Manuals. - 14.
 Daily a summary of the main liquidity ratios is sent to the President of the Bank and the CEO and General Manager